The Legendre transform, the Laplace transform and valuations: Valuations on convex bodies

 The ``if" parts of those theorems are easy.
 Therefore, we only deal with the ``only if" parts.

 Valuations satisfying \eqref{eq:thm:id1-1} are called \emph{translation covariant valuations} and valuations satisfying \eqref{def:logt2a} are called \emph{log-translation covariant valuations}.

-The continuity of a valuation $Z$ and the $\sln$ covariance easily imply that functions in the image of $Z$ have some continuities; see \cite[Lemma 9]{Li2020slnco}.
+The continuity of a valuation $Z$ and the $\sln$ covariance easily imply that functions in the image of $Z$ have some continuity properties; see \cite[Lemma 9]{Li2020slnco}.
 That is: \begin{lem} Let $n \ge 3$.
 If $Z: \MP^n \to \FFo{n}$ is continuous and $\sln$ covariant, then $ZP \in \CFo{n}$ for every $P \in \MP^n$. \end{lem}

 A map $Z_0: \MP^n \to \R$ is $\sln$ invariant if

 for every $P \in \MP^n$ and $\phi \in \sln$; it is \emph{translation invariant} if

 for every $P \in \MP^n$ and $y \in \R^n$.
 The following lemma helps us to determine $Z_0$ in Theorem \ref{thm:id1} (but not for $Z_0$ in Theorem \ref{thm:ltn3}). \begin{lem}[Blaschke; see also Ludwig, Reitzner \cite{Li2020slnco}] Let $n \ge 2$.
 A map $Z_0: \MP^n \to \R$ is a continuous, translation invariant and $\sln$ invariant valuation if and only if there are $c,c' \in \R$ such that